vkamenskikh/ipcounter/README.md

 Usage:
 go run . fileName [1]
 - fileName - full file path with the name
-- 1 - optional parameter to instruct applicaiton to use single thread for file reading, which is faster for HDD (vs to SSD)
+- 1 - an optional parameter to instruct the applicaiton to use a single thread for a file reading, which is faster for HDD (vs to SSD)

-Application uses multiple threads to read a file by blocks.
-Amount of thread is equal to amount of CPUs
+The application uses multiple threads to read a file by blocks.
+The number of threads is equal to the number of CPUs.